 When you sign up (which is free by the way) you become part of a house sharing community.
 You always have control over:

-- How much space to rent out.
+- How much space to list.

-- When to rent it out.
+- When to list your place.

 - Who gets to stay with you.